 Containment/Deterrence.
 Some analysis suggests that the Administration might decide not to use military force to change Iraq's regime or reduce its WMD capabilities.
-Some Members of Congress, some outside experts, and reportedly many senior military leaders believe Iraq is currently well contained by sanctions and the U.S./British enforced no-fly zones and that there is no need for immediate military action against Iraq.
-Others believe that, even if Iraq acquires major new WMD capabilities, it could be deterred by U.S. overall strategic superiority, presumably including the U.S. nuclear arsenal.
-In an indication that major military action against Iraq is not inevitable, in July and August 2002, President Bush and other senior officials stressed that no decision to use force had been made, and the Administration would consult with its allies and with Congress prior to any decision on military action.
-Although skeptical that Iraq will allow full and unfettered U.N. weapons inspections, the Administration publicly supports the dialogue between Iraq and the U.N.
-Secretary-General to discuss the re-entry of inspection teams.
-Most experts believe negotiations on new inspections will likely be prolonged and that these talks could push the horizon for any U.S. military action against Iraq well into the future.
-Others believe the Administration is likely, at least informally, to set a deadline for Iraq's readmission of the inspectors.
+Some Members of Congress, some outside experts, and reportedly many senior military leaders believe Iraq is currently well contained by sanctions and the U.S./British enforced no-fly zones and that, as long as Iraq continues to cooperate with U.N. weapons inspections under Resolution 1441, there is no need for immediate military action against Iraq.
+Others believe that, even if Iraq were to acquire major new WMD capabilities, it could be deterred by U.S. overall strategic superiority, presumably including the U.S. nuclear arsenal.
+Although skeptical that Iraq will continue to allow full and unfettered U.N. weapons inspections, the Administration has said since September 2002 that war might be avoided if Iraq does fully comply with Resolution 1441 and voluntarily disarms and discloses all its WMD capabilities.